Andr\'e-Quillen cohomology of algebras over an operad: Notation and preliminary

 \begin{prop}[Proposition $1.14$ of \cite{GoerssHopkins}] The category $\M_{A}^{\Po}$ of $A$-modules over $\Po$ is isomorphic to the category of left unitary $A\otimes^{\Po} \K$-modules $g\mathcal{M}od_{A\otimes^{\Po} \K}$. \end{prop}

-\begin{pf} We work in a differential graded setting.
+\begin{rem} We work in a differential graded setting.
 The differential on $A\otimes^{\Po}\K$ is induced by the differential on $\Po (A,\, \K)$.
-It is easy to see that the isomorphism is compatible with the graded differential framework. $\cqfd$ \end{pf}
+It is easy to see that the isomorphism is compatible with the graded differential framework. \end{rem}